Axway/open-banking-docs/content/en/docs/Overview/solution.md

 * Scheduled payments
 * Batch payments

-Axway Open Banking provides the APIs required to be compliant with local market regulations.
+Amplify Open Banking provides the APIs required to be compliant with local market regulations.

 #### Standards compliance

 Compliance with local standards is critical when building an open banking platform, especially where organizations face regulation and possible financial penalties if they are not compliant.

-Axway Open Banking provides both the means to be compliant with current standards and support for future versions.
+Amplify Open Banking provides both the means to be compliant with current standards and support for future versions.

 #### Bank use cases

-Alongside the means to comply with open banking regulations and standards Axway Open Banking also offers organizations the means to exploit their investment by supporting other use cases.
+Alongside the means to comply with open banking regulations and standards Amplify Open Banking also offers organizations the means to exploit their investment by supporting other use cases.

 Organizations can implement these use cases using the components described in the Infrastructure section below.